Frequently Asked Questions

 - flying sensors, other payloads and/or Optical Communication Terminals (OCTs) that meet SDA interoperability standards and provide critical warfighter capabilities,

-- hosting optical or other ground terminal sites, interoperable with the NDSA, in support of their indigenous constellations,
+- hosting optical or other ground terminal sites, interoperable with the PWSA, in support of their indigenous constellations,

-- teaming with U.S. industry already participating in, or planning to participate in, the NDSA, and
+- teaming with U.S. industry already participating in, or planning to participate in, the PWSA, and

-- investing in systems, components, and technologies for proliferated Architectures which could prove of value to the NDSA in a future tranche.
+- investing in systems, components, and technologies for proliferated Architectures which could prove of value to the PWSA in a future tranche.

 Any international partnership will be subject to specific security and data information sharing standards prior to fully engaging with SDA.